slatedocs/slate/source/includes/collecting_funds/_collection_requests.md

 ```

-To create a recurring collection request, use the options below in the subscription_settings field.The start_date and end_date are mandatory whereas  weekdays, months and frequency are the options you should use for your recurrence logic.
+To create a recurring collection request, use the options below in the subscription_settings field.The start_date and end_date are mandatory whereas weekdays, months and frequency are the optional.
+**Note: We use UTC timezone when checking for recurrence.

-* start_date:The start date of the subscription.The default value is the creation date of the collection request object.Please note that value must be in future date
+* start_date:The start date of the subscription.The default value is the creation date of the collection request.The value must be in future date and in the format 'DD/MM/YY HH:MM:SS'.

-* end_date:The end date of the subscription.Please note that this must be  greater than the start date.
+* end_date:The end date of the subscription.It must be greater than the start date and in the format 'DD/MM/YY HH:MM:SS'.

-* weekdays:Use this for the respective days of the week you want in the recurrence.Please use commas to separate multiple values.Examples : Monday, Tuesday
+* weekdays:Use this for the respective days of the week you want in the recurrence.Use commas to separate multiple values.Examples : Monday, Tuesday

-* months:Use this for the respective   months of the year you want in the recurrence.Please use commas to separate multiple values.Examples : January, February
+* months:Use this for the respective months of the year you want in the recurrence.Use commas to separate multiple values.Examples : January, February

-* frequency:Please use commas to separate multiple values.Available frequency options include: yearly, monthly, weekly, daily, hourly and minutely.
+* frequency:Use commas to separate multiple values.Available frequency options include: yearly, monthly, weekly, daily, hourly and minutely.

 ## Retrieving a single Collection Request